 The CPC hanging tree is a great idea for a rabbit toy you can build yourself.
 It requires only a few toilet paper rolls, string, and timothy hay.
 You can build this toy in a few minutes for next to no cost, and it will provide your rabbit with plenty of healthy entertainment.

 Wooden Chew Toys

 Wooden chew toys are great for wearing down the continuously growing teeth of your rabbit.
 These toys tend to be noisier than other toys because they tend to clank as your pet tosses them around that cage.
-However, wooden chew toys tend to last longer than the other types we have looked at so far.
+However, wooden toys for rabbits tend to last longer than the other types we have looked at so far.